-- · making insurance proposals, selecting insurance companies and handling the insurance application procedures for the insurance applicants, - · assisting the insured or the beneficiary to claim compensation; - · reinsurance brokering business; - · providing consulting services to clients with respect to disaster and damage prevention, risk assessment and risk management; and - other business activities specified by the CIRC.
+- making insurance proposals, selecting insurance companies and handling the insurance application procedures for the insurance applicants, - assisting the insured or the beneficiary to claim compensation; - · reinsurance brokering business; - · providing consulting services to clients with respect to disaster and damage prevention, risk assessment and risk management; and - other business activities specified by the CIRC.

 The name of an insurance brokerage must contain the words "insurance brokerage."
 The license of an insurance brokerage is valid for a period of two years.
 An insurance brokerage must report to the CIRC for approval when it (1) changes its registered capital or capital contributions; (2) changes its organizational form; (3) changes its shareholders or partners; or (4) changes its equity structure or proportions of capital contributions.
-Personnel of an insurance brokerage and its branches who engage in any of the insurance brokering businesses described above must pass a qualification examination for insurance brokering practitioners organized by the CIRC and obtain a qualification certificate for insurance brokering practitioners.
-The senior managers of an insurance brokerage must meet specific qualification requirements set forth in the Provisions on the Administration of Insurance Brokerages.
+Personnel of an insurance brokerage and its branches who engage in any of the insurance brokering businesses described above must pass a qualification examination for insurance brokerage must meet specific qualification requirements set forth in the Provisions on the Administration of Insurance Brokerages.
 Appointment of the senior managers of an insurance brokerage is subject to review and approval by the CIRC.